ppad-tech/bech32/README.md

 ## Performance

-The aim is best-in-class performance for pure, highly-auditable Haskell code.
+The eventual aim is best-in-class performance for pure, highly-auditable Haskell code.
+At present we're roughly equivalent to (perhaps slightly faster than) the official BIP173 reference implementation.

 Current benchmark figures on my mid-2020 MacBook Air look like (use `cabal bench` to run the benchmark suite):